benupsavs/i3blocks-volume-pw/README.md

 format=json
 ```

-Log out and back in.
+Reload your WM or log out and back in or reboot.